Josefina Gabrielle

-Josefina Gabrielle (born October 1963) is a British stage and television actress, and a former ballet dancer, best known for her performances in West End musicals and plays.
+Josefina Gabrielle Holmes, professionally known as Josefina Gabrielle (born October 1963), is a British actress and ballet dancer, best known for her performances in West End musicals and plays.

 Theatrical career

 Gabrielle was born in London in October 1963 to a Spanish father and an English mother.
-She trained at the Arts Educational Schools, London and began her professional career dancing with the National Ballet of Portugal - CNB.
+She trained at the Arts Educational Schools, London and began her professional career dancing with the National Ballet of Portugal.
 Upon returning to Britain, she started a career in musical theatre, and has since appeared in numerous musical productions, in the West End and on Broadway.

 In 1992, she was part of the ensemble in Nicholas Hytner's acclaimed revival of Rodgers and Hammerstein's Carousel.
 This production opened at the Royal National Theatre and transferred in 1993 to the Shaftesbury Theatre.
 Her other early roles include Iris in Fame at the Cambridge Theatre, Maggie in A Chorus Line at the Derby Playhouse and Cassie in a touring production of the same show, and Jenna in The Goodbye Girl at the Noël Coward Theatre.

-She continued her association with Rodgers and Hammerstein in 1998 when she was chosen by director Trevor Nunn to star as Laurey Williams in his new production of Oklahoma! which was also staged at the National Theatre.
+She continued her association with Rodgers and Hammerstein in 1998 when she was chosen by director Trevor Nunn to star as Laurey Williams in his new production of Oklahoma! opposite Hugh Jackman which was staged at the National Theatre.
 It later transferred to the Lyceum Theatre in the West End.
-For her performance in Oklahoma!, Gabrielle received her first Olivier Award nomination for Best Actress in a Musical.
-She was the first Laurey in any production of Oklahoma! to dance her own "Dream Ballet," which was recreated especially for her by choreographer Susan Stroman.
+For her performance in Oklahoma!, she received her first Olivier Award nomination for Best Actress in a Musical.
+Her "Dream Ballet" was choreographed by Susan Stroman.
 When this revival transferred to Broadway in 2002, Gabrielle travelled with the show and made her Broadway debut with the new company.